JustinSDK/dotSCAD/docs/lib2-slice.md

 - `lt` : The original list.
 - `begin` : The beginning index, inclusive.
 - `end` : The ending index, exclusive.
-If it's omitted, the substring begins with the character at the specified `begin` and extends to the end of the original string.
+If it's omitted, the list begins with the character at the specified `begin` and extends to the end of the original list.

 ## Examples